 Pursuant to the Operating Agreement, the Managing Member is required to establish a rental achievement reserve of \$100,000 in a separate reserve account in order to ensure that the Project will maintain an average income to expense ratio of 1.05 to 1.0 or such greater ratio as may be required to maintain breakeven operations throughout the Compliance Period.
 The reserve is to be funded from capital contributions and/or loan proceeds.
-If there are insufficient funds to fund the rental achievement reserve from the aforementioned sources at the time of the sixth capital contribution, CAHC shall be required to fund the rental achievement reserve.
-Any balance remaining after the final capital contribution from the investor member shall be distributed to the Company.
-As of December 31, 2019, no amounts have been funded.

-NOTE B - ESCROW DEPOSITS AND RESTRICTED BALANCES (continued)
+NOTE B - CASH AND CASH EQUIVALENTS (continued)